jasonmccreary/blog-posts/2009-11-24-awoft_meetings.md

 ---
-title: 'AWOFT: Meetings'
+title: "AWOFT: Meetings"
+heading: "AWOFT: Meetings"
 author: Jason McCreary
-excerpt: >
+excerpt: "Some quick guidelines on how to keep your everyday work meetings from being a waste of time."
-  Some quick guidelines on how to keep your everyday work meetings from being a waste of time.
+subheading: "Some quick guidelines on how to keep your everyday work meetings from being a waste of time."
 layout: post
 comments: true
 permalink: /2009/11/awoft_meetings/